 Utilize your current methods and implement new ones with confidence

-So, we took a step back from traditional LIMS data management software and created an end-to-end platform that prioritizes a streamlined workflow, the ability to comply with any standards, and strong data provenance.
+We created a flexible end-to-end platform that prioritizes a streamlined workflow, the ability to comply with any standards, and strong data provenance.
 Lab7 ESP handles data from the time it is collected, through processing, analysis, and reporting, and until the indefinite future when it will be queried years after laboratory studies are complete.

 Reduce technology costs

 Facilitate common tasks

 Keep track of everything